realdustsans/ABOUTME/README.md

 im a VERY shy talker to people i dont know, once i'm comfortable enough i'll talk more ^^

-any flirting i do is strictly platonic as i am already taken
+any flirting i do is strictly platonic as i am already taken. i am poly but i am currently NOT seeking for a relationship.

 ok thats basically all u need to know about me ok bye ok